 The SON contracts with health care facilities to provide safe learning experiences.
 It is the obligation of each clinical instructor to assure that students have the appropriate and necessary equipment needed for the safe practice of nursing in all settings and to remove students from unsafe practice settings.
-Fittesting of students and clinical instructors for N-95 respiratory particulate masks is done as specified by certain clinical facilities.
+Fit-testing of students and clinical instructors for N-95 respiratory particulate masks is done as specified by certain clinical facilities.
 The American National Standards Institute (ANSI) Practices for Respiratory Protection states that a mask is not to be worn if facial hair comes between the sealing surface of the mask and the face.
-The individual with facial hair who requires respiratory protection has the following options: remove the interfering facial hair, wear a positive pressure powered respirator, or seek a different assignment where respiratory protection is not required.